Answering interview questions for accountants is an integral part of the job search process.

 How To Answer:

-Equipped with these skills, I am confident that I can handle any accounting challenge.
+Equipped with these skills and a deep understanding of my strengths, I am confident that I can handle any accounting challenge while bringing a unique value proposition to the role.

 10. If a private company barely making enough money to stay afloat received a $10 million investment, how would you suggest they spend or invest that money?